Chart Color Schemes

 Wakefield - Barunga West faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.6%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 8.8%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.3%).
-Vocational credentials are prominent, with 36.8% of residents aged 15+ holding them - advanced diplomas account for 8.0% and certificates for 28.8%.
+Bachelor degrees are the most common at 8.8%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.3%).
+Trade and technical skills are prominent, with 36.8% of residents aged 15+ holding vocational credentials - advanced diplomas (8.0%) and certificates (28.8%).

-Educational participation is high at 25.2%, including 12.0% in primary, 7.4% in secondary, and 1.8% in tertiary education.
-Eleven schools serve 1,564 students, with Wakefield - Barunga West having typical Australian school conditions (ICSEA: 970) and balanced educational opportunities.
+Educational participation is high at 25.2%, including 12.0% in primary education, 7.4% in secondary education, and 1.8% pursuing tertiary education.
+Eleven schools serve 1,564 students, with typical Australian school conditions (ICSEA: 970) offering balanced educational opportunities.
 The educational mix includes eight primary, one secondary, and two K-12 schools.

 Frequently Asked Questions - Education